 “The main worry I have is getting low blood sugar,” says Brec, whose breakout role on Nickelodeon’s Bella and the Bulldogs often had her doing sprints as football quarterback Bella.
 “One time we were filming on location at this big football stadium.
 I felt my blood sugar going lower, and I was like, ‘I need to eat something, but we’re running out of time [to film]!’ ” Despite the rush to wrap the scene, Brec paused to treat her low.

 Such diligence is all part of a daily routine that involves regular finger sticks to check her blood glucose, insulin injections, and carb counting—but she doesn’t let the disease prevent her from accomplishing her dreams.
 Brec currently stars in Nickelodeon’s School of Rock and the comedy film Status Update.
-She’s also using her talent and voice to raise awareness and funding for type 1 diabetes research, lending her support to JDRF’s Children’s Congress and National Diabetes Awareness Month.
+She also serves as a JDRF Celebrity Ambassador.
+In the role, she uses her talent and voice to raise awareness and funding for type 1 diabetes research, lending her support to JDRF’s Children’s Congress and National Diabetes Awareness Month.
 Most recently, she collaborated with GuiltySoles on designing two pairs of sky-high shoes.
 A portion of the proceeds will go toward type 1 research

 That’s something Brec and I have in common (aside from a type 1 diagnosis at age 8 and a fondness for math, of course)—a desire to use our ability as type 1 role models to bring about change and foster community.
 “Whenever I meet another person with type 1, there’s this instant connection,” she says.
 “I’ve met so many people that I might not have met without diabetes.”